• Skip to primary navigation

 Home » Recipes » Appetizer

-Mar 24, 2023 by Melinda O'Malley Keckler · This post may contain affiliate links · this blog generates income via ads.
+Published: Mar 24, 2023 by Melinda O'Malley Keckler · This post may contain affiliate links · this blog generates income from ads.

 Jump to Recipe Print Recipe

-Get ready to indulge in the most velvety smooth hot artichoke dip you’ve ever tasted.
-In just 10 minutes, you can serve a creamy, hot appetizer that’s microwave-friendly and easy to prepare.
-Even though it's quick to fix, Simple Artichoke Dip is sophisticated and goes great with everything from toasted baguette slices, crunchy vegetables or crisp potato chips.
-It’s perfect for any gathering or party.
+Get ready to indulge in the most velvety smooth artichoke dip you’ve ever tasted.
+Hot Artichoke Dip is ready in just 10 minutes.
+Even though it's quick to fix, the dip is sophisticated and goes great with everything from toasted baguette slices to crunchy vegetables or crisp potato chips.

 A large plate with chips and crackers and a small bowl of artichoke dip in the center.